hidro-iri/Borinot/operation/2_borinot_bringup.md

 # Borinot Bringup

-## Hardware Checks
+## Part 1: Hardware Checks
+1. Check the motors:
-- [ ] The motor case should not be loose -> should be tight
+   - [ ] Try to rotate the motor case, if it is loose, it the inside screws should be tighten
+   - [ ] If some cables have been disconnected, check the motor ID and the spin direction
-- [ ] The motor ID, Spin Direction, noise in pitch -> bad -> should be clean
+   - [ ] Check noise in pitch, if present, the motor should be clean
+2. Check upper body:
    - [ ] Wifi antenna should be in its position (pointing up)
+3. Check lower body:
-- [ ] on lower body, check connectors are connected
+   - [ ] Check connectors (Ethernet, microdriver + masterboard) are connected
-- [ ] the arm should be streched
+   - [ ] the arm should be streched (pointing down)

-- Install the propellers
+## Install the propellers
+1. check that the propeller is not damaged
-  - use red for top, blue for the rest
+2. Use the following color convention: red for front, blue for the rest
-  - check that they respect the orientation of the airframe
+3. Check that they respect the orientation of the [Hexarotor X airframe reference](https://docs.px4.io/main/en/airframes/airframe_reference.html#hexarotor-x)
-  - check that the propeller is not damaged
-  - tight the propeller
+4. Tight the propeller

-- when everything tight, turn on Borinot (with the power supply at 22.5V)
+ When everything tight, turn on Borinot (with the power supply at 22.5V)

+## Prepare radio controller
+- Put battery in it (4x AA Batteries)
+- Check if the radio controller detects the receiver (`RX` battery bar should have a voltage level -> should not be `?`)
-- If the radio controller does not detect the receiver, the receiver need to be bind to the radio controller
+> :warning: If the radio controller does not detect the receiver , the receiver need to be bind to the radio controller
-  - on the receiver, connect a jumper to the bypass pins
+>  - on the receiver, connect a jumper to the bypass pins
-  - on the radio controller, start binding procedure (setting icon,`RX bind`)
+>  - on the radio controller, start binding procedure (setting icon,`RX bind`)

-## URTPS Bridge configuration
-The packages of this repository use this [PX4 architecture](https://docs.px4.io/master/en/ros/ros2_comm.html) to communicate with the PX4.
-Not all the messages inside PX4 are broadcasted to ROS2.
-This is done to avoid saturating the ethernet link between the Pixhawk and the onboard computer.
-The messages that the Pixhawk and the onboard computer exchange cannot are set at build time by using `.yaml` files.

-The `.yaml` files use to select the messages have to be configured are:
-- PX4 Autopilot.
-You should configure this file `PX4-Autopilot/msg/tools/urtps_bridge_topics.yaml`.
-- MicroRTPS Agent: You should configure this file `px4_ros_com/templates/urtps_bridge_topics.yaml` We provide some `.yaml` files with the topics already configured depending on the type of operation that we plan to execute.
-You only need to copy & paste the content to the files specified above.

-The files are placed in [`yaml_msgs`](https://github.com/hidro-iri/eagle_ros2/tree/devel/yaml_msgs) folder of this repo.
-Notice that the files with the `px4` prefix should be copied to the `PX4 Autopilot` side, whilst the ones with the `ros2` prefix should be copied to the `px4_ros_com` side.
+- Activate the Kill Switch (red switch)

-## Software
+## Part 2: Software Start Up
-- 4 terminals
-  - one for PX4
+Inside Borinot `ssh borinot-X`:
+1. Start `micrortps_client` in pixhawk:
     ``` bash
     ssh borinot-X
     rosgalactic_cyclone
     ./start_px4
     # copy/paste the command inside the Mavlink Shell
     ```
-  - one for the system
+2. Start ros2 launch file for the system:
     ``` bash
     ssh borinot-X
     rosgalactic_cyclone
     ros2 launch eagle_ros2_bringup borinot_flying_arm_2_system.launch.py
+    # the password will be asked if the arm don't start
     ```
-  - one for the mpc
+    - You should see that the `vrpn _client_node` has fount `borinot_fur_ot`, if not, got to troubleshooting
+    - If `robot_interface` don't start
+    - `Warning` message should not be consider has an error
+3. When using the MPC:
     ``` bash
     ssh borinot-X
     rosgalactic_cyclone
     ros2 launch eagle_ros2_bringup borinot_flying_arm_2_mpc.launch.py
     ```
-  - one for bag record
+  - If you need to record data, record inside Borinot
     ``` bash
     ssh borinot-X
     rosgalactic_cyclone
     ros2 bag record -a
     ```

 ### [Borinot bringup](bringup.md)